-In “Teaching for Turbulence”, he outlined that environmental programs generally aid and abet this theory of social change, and overly encourage a faith in crisis as the prime driver of change.
-These assumptions about how social change occurs are inadvertently instilled in students by the very organizations of higher education that should be challenging these assumptions.
+In “Teaching for Turbulence”, he outlined that environmental programmes generally aid and abet this theory of social change, and overly encourage a faith in crisis as the prime driver of change.
+These assumptions about how social change occurs are inadvertently instilled in students by the very organisations of higher education that should be challenging these assumptions.

-While more college students than ever completed environmentally oriented courses or graduated with degrees in ESS, Professor Maniates argues they are molded for a world that no longer exists.
+While more college students than ever completed environmentally oriented courses or graduated with degrees in ESS, Professor Maniates argues they are moulded for a world that no longer exists.
 “College students of today will graduate into a world singularly defined by turbulence.
-Now is the time to explore how current ESS programs undermine student capacity to navigate a turbulent world – and to entertain new curricular features that foster nimbleness and wisdom in time of crisis,” noted Professor Maniates.
-“My aim … is to prod my fellow educators of undergraduate students to be more thoughtful, intentional, and responsible in their work with undergraduates around the question of how we change the world for the better”.
+Now is the time to explore how current ESS programmes undermine student capacity to navigate a turbulent world – and to entertain new curricular features that foster nimbleness and wisdom in time of crisis”, noted Professor Maniates.
+“My aim … is to prod my fellow educators of undergraduate students to be more thoughtful, intentional, and responsible in their work with undergraduates around the question of how we change the world for the better.”

 The research and conversation spawned by Professor Maniates’ research work will inform the Yale-NUS curriculum design work.
 He has spelt out directives for stronger ESS programmes, some of which will be implemented in Yale-NUS’ Environmental Studies major, for which Professor Maniates serves as Head of Studies.
 He also plans to expand his research on ESS curriculum in Asia with the assistance of Yale-NUS students.